lentschi/ngx-ellipsis/README.md

 1. Run `npm install`
 1. Adept version and author in `./projects/ngx-ellipsis/package.json` and `./README.md` and commit the changes to your fork.
 1. Run `npm run build-lib` which outputs the build to `./dist/ngx-ellipsis`.
-1. To publish your build, run `npm run release-lib`.
+1. To publish your build, run `npm run publish-lib`.

 ## Running unit tests